Wenwen-D/env-explorer/README.md

-# Inducing Pareto-Optimal Environment Exploration for LLM Agents via Reasoning
+# Calibrate-Then-Act: Cost-Aware Exploration in LLM Agents

 Please check out our work [here](https://github.com/Wenwen-D/env-explore)

 ## Abstract
 >LLMs are increasingly being used for complex problems which are not necessarily resolved in a single response, but require interacting with an environment to acquire information.
 In these scenarios, LLMs must reason about inherent cost-uncertainty tradeoffs in when to stop exploring and commit to an answer.
-For instance, on a programming task, an LLM should test a generated code snippet if it is less certain about the correctness of that code; the cost of writing a test ("exploration") is nonzero, but typically lower than the cost of making a mistake.
-In this work, we show that we can induce LLMs to explicitly reason about balancing these uncertainty-cost tradeoffs, then perform Pareto-optimal information seeking.
+For instance, on a programming task, an LLM should test a generated code snippet if it is uncertain about the correctness of that code; the cost of writing a test is nonzero, but typically lower than the cost of making a mistake.
+In this work, we show that we can induce LLMs to explicitly reason about balancing these cost-uncertainty tradeoffs, then perform more optimal environment exploration.
 We formalize multiple tasks, including information retrieval and coding, as sequential decision-making problems under uncertainty.
-Each problem has latent information that can be reasoned about via a prior which is passed to the LLM agent.
-By feeding the LLM this additional context, LLMs are able to reason in fundamentally different ways about cost-uncertainty tradeoffs and tackle challenging interaction settings.
-This improvement is preserved even when performing RL on a test set.
-Our findings suggest that making cost-benefit tradeoffs explicit can help agents discover more optimal decision-making strategies.
+Each problem has latent environment state that can be reasoned about via a prior which is passed to the LLM agent.
+We introduce a framework called Calibrate-Then-Act, (CTA), where we feed the LLM this additional context to enable it to act more optimally.
+This improvement is preserved even under RL training of both the baseline and CTA.
+Our results on information-seeking QA and on a simplified coding task show that making cost-benefit tradeoffs explicit with CTA can help agents discover more optimal decision-making strategies.

 <p align="center">
     <img src="./images/intro.png" width="360">